top of page

 Slow Cooker Course

-We have delivered multiple four-week Slow Cooker Courses, teaching participants how to create healthy, low-cost meals.
-Attendees receive a free slow cooker, ingredients, energy-saving tips, and valuable social connections.
+Our annual four-week Slow Cooker Course teaches participants how to prepare healthy, low-cost meals.
+Each attendee receives a free slow cooker, ingredients, and energy-saving tips, alongside the opportunity to connect socially and share ideas.

 Supermarket Voucher Scheme

-In line with Food Bank criteria, we offer signposting and onward referrals to ensure individuals receive additional support where necessary.
-Additionally, The Kenilworth Centre (tKC) serves as both a referral and collection point for Warwick District Foodbank, making it easier for those in crisis to access essential food support.
+Additionally, The Kenilworth Centre serves as both a referral and collection point for Warwick District Foodbank, making it easier for those in need to access essential food support.

 Kenilworth School Breakfast Provision